-Athenian Academy of Pasco County, Inc., ("School") is a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act.
+Athenian Academy of Technology and the Arts, Inc., ("School") is a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act.
 The governing body of the School is the not-for-profit corporation Board of Directors, which is comprised of not less than three members.